About the author

 In case you’d like to know a little bit about me, I’m currently based in the San Francisco Bay area of California.
 I work at Amazon Lab126, which builds the devices for many of Amazon’s products (such as the Kindle, Echo, Fire TV, and more).

 Like most technical writers, I stumbled into technical writing after working in other fields.
 I first earned a BA in English and an MFA in nonfiction creative writing, and then started out my career as a writing teacher.
 After a stint in teaching, I transitioned into marketing copywriting, and then turned to technical writing (mainly for financial reasons).

-Despite my initial resistance to the idea of technical writing (I thought it would boring), I found that I actually liked technical writing — a lot more than copywriting.
+Despite my initial resistance to the idea of technical writing (I thought it would be boring), I found that I actually liked technical writing — a lot more than copywriting.
 Technical writing combined my love for writing with my fascination for technology.
 I got to play with tools and handle all aspects of content production from designing web styles to configuring publishing workflows.

 I worked as a traditional technical writer for a number of years, mostly documenting applications with user interfaces.
 One day, my organization decided to lay off the tech writing team.

 After that, and based on my proclivity for tinkering with tools, I decided to steer my career into a tech writing market that was more in demand: developer documentation, particularly API documentation.
 I also moved to Silicon Valley to be at the center of tech.

 I started documenting my first API at a gamification startup, and then transitioned to another semi-startup to continue with more API documentation.
 I was no longer working with applications that had user interfaces, and the audiences for my docs were primarily developers.
 Developer doc was a new landscape to navigate, with different tools, expectations, goals, and deliverables.